Hedwiges Maduro: Coaching career

 In addition to his work as an analyst on ESPN, Maduro also started his training as a professional football coach.
-During the 2018-2019 season, he was assistant coach to Erwin van de Looi at Jong Oranje.
-The following season, he was assistant coach at the Netherlands Under-18.
+During the 2018–2019 season, he was assistant coach to Erwin van de Looi at Netherlands U21.
+The following season, he was assistant coach at the Netherlands U18.
 In mid-2020, he became head coach of Almere City U21.
 He led the team to the U21 Division 1 title in 2022.
 Starting in December 2021, he also worked as an assistant coach of the Almere City first team.
 In April 2022, it was announced he would be an assistant for the first team by signing a two-year contract.

 In June 2023, Maduro signed a three-year contract to become the assistant coach at his former club, Ajax.
 On 23 October that year, he became the caretaker manager of the club, following the dismissal of Maurice Steijn.
-Three days later, he lost his debut 2–0 away to Brighton & Hove Albion in the Europa League group stage; in his one league game on 29 October the team lost 5–2 at PSV Eindhoven before John van 't Schip was appointed the next day.
+Three days later, he lost his debut 2–0 away to Brighton & Hove Albion in the Europa League group stage; in his maiden league game on 29 October, the team lost 5–2 at PSV before John van 't Schip was appointed the next day.